USA Rugby League: 2011–2013: Formation after schism with AMNRL

 The departing AMNRL teams were the Boston Thirteens, the Washington, D.C.
 Slayers, the Fairfax Eagles, the Jacksonville Axemen, the New Haven Warriors, the Philadelphia Fight, and the Pittsburgh Vipers; they were to be joined by two new teams, the New Jersey Turnpike Titans and Kodiak Rugby from New York City.
 Before the season Pittsburgh and Fairfax became "developmental" teams in the new league outside of the top-tiered competition; Fairfax subsequently suspended operations.
 The New York team was unable to find a suitable stadium in the city, and instead became the Rhode Island Rebellion.
 One additional team, Oneida FC, joined the top-tiered competition for the 2011 season.

-On 13 January 2011, the USARL announced that Peter Illfield, chairman of the Philadelphia Fight, would be the league's first chairman.
-The league's first event was a rugby league nines tournament in the Philadelphia area on 28–29 May 2011.
-Round 1 of the regular season championship kicked off on 4 June; the Jacksonville Axemen won the minor premiership with the best regular season record.
-In the inaugural Grand Final on 27 August, the Philadelphia Fight defeated the New Haven Warriors to win their first ever national championship.
+On January 13, 2011, the USARL announced that Peter Illfield, chairman of the Philadelphia Fight, would be the league's first chairman.
+The league's first event was a rugby league nines tournament in the Philadelphia area on May 28–29, 2011.
+Round 1 of the regular season championship kicked off on June 4; the Jacksonville Axemen won the minor premiership with the best regular season record.
+In the inaugural Grand Final on August 27, the Philadelphia Fight defeated the New Haven Warriors to win their first ever national championship.

-2013–2014: Expansion

 In 2013 the USARL and AMNRL increased their focus on reunification, particularly after the United States' encouraging showing at the 2013 Rugby League World Cup.
 An independent commission assembled to lead negotiations, however the USARL clubs eventually pulled out.
 USARL commissioner Peter Illfield blamed apparent dysfunction and disorganization in the AMNRL organization for this decision.
 The USARL subsequently invited AMNRL clubs to join their ranks as full members and initiated a four-team expansion.

+2014: AMNRL collapse

 In 2014, the USARL expanded to 10 teams, adding expansion squads Atlanta Rhinos, Central Florida Warriors, and Tampa Mayhem.
 In addition, the Northern Virginia Eagles withdrew from the AMNRL and joined the USARL.
 To reduce operating costs, the competition was split into two conferences.
 Meanwhile, the AMNRL suspended its 2014 season.

-2015–2020: AMNRL folds
+2014–2020: Expansion

-In 2015, the AMNRL folded, leaving the USARL as the undisputed top-level rugby league competition in the United States.
-Three former AMNRL clubs joined the USARL; Bucks County Sharks, Connecticut Wildcats, and New York Knights.
+In 2015, three former AMNRL clubs joined the USARL; Bucks County Sharks, Connecticut Wildcats, and New York Knights.
 The Delaware Black Foxes also joined as an expansion squad.
 For 2016, the Connecticut Wildcats left the competition and were replaced by the White Plains Wombats.
 Before the 2017 season, the D.C.
 Slayers and Bucks County Sharks left the competition, and the USARL abolished the division structure within the North Conference.
 Before the 2018 season, the Central Florida Warriors left the competition and were replaced by Southwest Florida Copperheads and Danny Hanson was appointed the second league chairman.
 The Rhode Island Rebellion also left the competition.
 The New York Knights left the competition after the 2018 season.